buildingSMART/IFC4.3.x-development/docs/properties/c/CyclicRange.md

 CyclicRange
 ===========

-Identifies the angular range of the kinematic behaviour
+Identifies the angular range of the kinematic behaviour.